IdentityStream/RoleMining/RoleMining.Library/ReadMe.md

 # RoleMining.Library

-A C# library for mining roles from a RBAC system.
-The library aims to provide different algorithms to reduce the number of extra accesses given to users in a RBAC system, this by recommending accesses to be made standard in a role, or by recommending a new role to be created.
+This is a work-in-progress C# library designed for mining roles from a Role-Based Access Control (RBAC) system.
+The library aims to provide various algorithms that help reduce the number of extra accesses granted to users.
+It achieves this by:

+- **Standard Accesses:** Suggestions for accesses that can be made standard within a given role, thereby reducing the number of extra accesses assigned to users.

+- **Role Creation:** Recommendations for new roles to be created based on user access patterns, enhancing the overall efficiency of the access control system.

+As the library is still under development, additional features and enhancements will be added over time.

 ## Features (For now)
-- **MineRoles** method that inputs a list of UserAccess and UserInRole objects and outputs a list of RatioAccessLevel objects.
-- **JaccardIndices** method that inputs a list of UserAccess and UserInRole objects and outputs a list of JaccardIndex objects.
+- **JaccardIndices** method that takes a list of UserAccess and UserInRole objects as input and outputs a list of JaccardIndex objects.
 This is useful for getting an overview of which extra accesses fit each role.
-Also contains the (homemade) Weighted Jaccard Index.
 - **UserAccess** and **UserInRole** classes for input.
-- **RatioAccessLevel** class for output.

 ## Syntax
 **MineRoles**